AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 New Google BigQuery FDA connector - [Learn more](../../installation/using/configure-fda-google-big-query.md)

-The “Billing (billing)” technical workflow description now includes the tasks originally performed by the “Number of active billing profiles (billingActiveContactCount)”.
+The "Billing (billing)" technical workflow description now includes the tasks originally performed by the "Number of active billing profiles (billingActiveContactCount)".
 [Read more](../../workflow/using/about-technical-workflows.md)

 ## May 2021 {#may-2021}